gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I'll think on this.
 Gaaah…"

 I got up reluctantly.
 Getting food meant telling my mother, and I really didn't want to do that.
-I had too, though---she would hear about it soon enough if I didn't, and I wanted to make sure she didn't get some version that had me off to fight the dragon.
+I had too, though—she would hear about it soon enough if I didn't, and I wanted to make sure she didn't get some version that had me off to fight the dragon.
 A blood oath for love?
 The houseman might keep his mouth shut, but the rest of the staff would have been watching too, which meant the tale was probably halfway to Ossisswe before I reached Ishad's.

 I told Kerrem first.
-I had to---he needed his shirt back, and I had to explain why there was blood on his kerchief.
+I had to—he needed his shirt back, and I had to explain why there was blood on his kerchief.
 His first thought was to turn it into a ballad.
 Sehdie's father would be the villain, of course, a cruel monster who kept his daughter locked away with the rest of his treasure.
 In fact, by all